dotnet/docs/docs/csharp/programming-guide/nullable-types/using-nullable-types.md

 Use the following readonly properties to examine an instance of a nullable type for null and retrieve a value of an underlying type:

-- <xref:System.Nullable%601.HasValue%2A?displayProperty=nameWithType> indicates whether an instance of a nullable type has a valid value of its underlying type.
+- <xref:System.Nullable%601.HasValue%2A?displayProperty=nameWithType> indicates whether an instance of a nullable type has a value of its underlying type.

 - <xref:System.Nullable%601.Value%2A?displayProperty=nameWithType> gets the value of an underlying type if <xref:System.Nullable%601.HasValue%2A> is `true`.
 If <xref:System.Nullable%601.HasValue%2A> is `false`, the <xref:System.Nullable%601.Value%2A> property throws an <xref:System.InvalidOperationException>.